imtharun/imtharun/README.md

 ### About me

-- I'm an undergrad student studying Information Technology at PSGCT.
+- I, as an undergraduate student studying Information Technology at PSGCT, am determined to enhance my understanding and abilities in this field.
-- I'm interested in Web development, and learning new things.
+- I'm passionate about web development and constantly seeking new opportunities to learn.

 ### Connect with me